On Saturday Morning: Dr Edward A Hyde FRPS “I Can’t See the Wood for the Trees and Other Landscapes”

 On Saturday Afternoon: Margaret Salisbury FRPS, MFIAP, FIPF, FSITTP, FSINWP, AWPF, APAGB

-Friday Evening: Andrew Nicoll "An Evening with Circle 71"
+Friday Evening 2nd September: "An Evening with Circle 71" introduced by Andrew Nicoll

 Photography has captivated me since I was a small boy with a Kodak Brownie 127.
 I cannot claim to have any images from that period of any worth but by the time I was at University studying Chemistry in the late 70’s the skills I was acquiring translated well to the darkroom and there are one or two images that have stood the test of time from this period.
 I have explored and enjoyed a wide variety of photographic genres and styles over the years and this broad appreciation helps me as a Judge with the Surrey Photographic Association.